How Important is Search for an Ecommerce Site? Some Facts and Figures

-Coming back to the SLI report mentioned earlier, there was a question as to why the retailers are not using marketing search.
-10% said their site doesn’t allow this and about 27% replied they are not sure how to do this.
+Coming back to the SLI report mentioned earlier; there was a question as to why the retailers are not using marketing search.
+10% said their site doesn’t allow this, and about 27% replied they are not sure how to do this.

 To address the first issue being their site not allowing, our solution for them is to use Drupal.
-Now to address the second issue and to help the e-commerce retailers to increase their site’s conversion rate using search, we are planning to publish a series of articles starting from the basic details on search implementation, faceted search, personalization, search engines comparison to advanced topics like intelligence and voice search within Drupal.
+Now to address the second issue and to help the e-commerce retailers to increase their site’s conversion rate using search, we are planning to publish a series of articles starting from the basic details on internal search tracking implementation, faceted search, personalization, search engines comparison to advanced topics like intelligence and voice search within Drupal.
 Please stay tuned for the same.